mlhusain/SQL_NotesProjects/my_postgres_note.md

 8. Script save - file menu - save as
 9. Import csv file:
    a.
 Exploring data type and data size (bigint or int)
    b.
-Schema - right on the that schema - import data - select the csv location - next - configure column structure option at the top right corner - check and configure the columns based on exploration before - next - proceed - next.
+Schema - right on the schema - import data - select the csv location - next : Table maping - configure column structure option at the top right corner - check and configure the columns based on exploration before: confirme - proceed - next.
 10. Export Data:
     a.
 From Schema: schema - table - right click on table - export
     b.
 From Subquery Result - right click on subquery result - export data